ghi-electronics/Documentation/endpoint/tutorials/graphics.md

 ## BasicGraphics

 `BasicGraphics` driver is a simpler alternative that runs on all devices, including small devices without native display support.
-Learn more about `BasicGraphics` [here.](../drivers/software-utility.md)
+Learn more about `BasicGraphics` [Endpoint Config](../configuration.md)

 ## Native Displays